-In 2015 Europæiske Rejseforsikring A/S in Denmark and ERV Försäkringsaktiebolag (publ) in Sweden implemented one crosscompany organizational structure as a first major step towards acting as one Nordic company.
+Since 2015 Europæiske Rejseforsikring A/S in Denmark and ERV Försäkringsaktiebolag (publ) Sweden have had one cross-company organizational structure.
 In 2017 we aligned the legal structure of the two companies and thereby cemented the position as one Nordic insurance company - ERV Nordic.